ISO 15765-2

-List of protocol control information field types
+List of protocol control information (PCI) field types

 The ISO-TP defines four frame types:

 A message of seven bytes or less is sent in a single frame, with the initial byte containing the type (0) and payload length (1-7 bytes).
 With the 0 in the type field, this can also pass as a simpler protocol with a length-data format and is often misinterpreted as such.

 A message longer than 7 bytes requires segmenting the message packet over multiple frames.
 A segmented transfer starts with a First Frame.
 The PCI is two bytes in this case, with the first 4 bit field the type (type 1) and the following 12 bits the message length (excluding the type and length bytes).
 The recipient confirms the transfer with a flow control frame.
 The flow control frame has three PCI bytes specifying the interval between subsequent frames and how many consecutive frames may be sent (Block Size).

+For CAN FD, the ISO 15765-2 protocol has been extended for Single and First frame, to allow larger size values, but still backwards compatible with traditional ISO 15765.
+See CAN FD.

 The initial byte contains the type (type = 3) in the first four bits, and a flag in the next four bits indicating if the transfer is allowed (0 = Continue To Send, 1 = Wait, 2 = Overflow/abort).
 The next byte is the block size, the count of frames that may be sent before waiting for the next flow control frame.
 A value of zero allows the remaining frames to be sent without flow control or delay.
-The third byte is the Separation Time (ST), the minimum delay time between frames.
-ST values up to 127 (0x7F) specify the minimum number of milliseconds to delay between frames, while values in the range 241 (0xF1) to 249 (0xF9) specify delays increasing from 100 to 900 microseconds.
+The third byte is the minimum Separation Time (STmin), the minimum delay time between frames.
+STmin values up to 127 (0x7F) specify the minimum number of milliseconds to delay between frames, while values in the range 241 (0xF1) to 249 (0xF9) specify delays increasing from 100 to 900 microseconds.
 Note that the Separation Time is defined as the minimum time between the end of one frame to the beginning of the next.
 Robust implementations should be prepared to accept frames from a sender that misinterprets this as the frame repetition rate i.e. from start-of-frame to start-of-frame.
 Even careful implementations may fail to account for the minor effect of bit-stuffing in the physical layer.

 The sender transmits the rest of the message using Consecutive Frames.
 Each Consecutive Frame has a one byte PCI, with a four bit type (type = 2) followed by a 4-bit sequence number.
-The sequence number starts at 1 and increments with each frame sent (1, 2,..., 15, 0, 1,...), with which lost or discarded frames can be detected.
+The sequence number starts at 1 and increments with each frame sent (1, 2,..., F, 0, 1,...), with which lost or discarded frames can be detected.